 There will also be Christmas Eve services at churches throughout Paris.
-Visitors are always welcome, so feel free to attend any of those that you wish.
-More detail will be provided on these as information becomes available.
+Visitors are always welcome, so feel free to attend, but be sure to arrive early!
+Details will be provided as information becomes available.

 After lunch, you may want to visit the Musée de Montmartre, probably the most charming of all of Paris’s museums and one of very few open on Christmas day.
 Renoir and Utrillo were just two of the artists who lived and had their ateliers here.
 Be sure to visit the beautiful gardens and admire the view of the vineyard below.

 Christmas dinner together – Tonight, we will enjoy Christmas dinner in a classic Paris restaurant.
 We’ll meet in the hotel as usual for the 6:30pm apéro then leave for dinner together.